insin/nwb/docs/Features.md

 - Optimised Webpack build prepares JS, CSS and images for production, with deterministic filename hashes for long-term caching, and sourcemaps.
 - Production optimisations for React apps, including stripping of `propTypes`.
 - Automatic creation of a separate vendor bundle.
-- A flag to try a build which replaces React with [Preact](https://github.com/developit/preact) for a much smaller payload.
-- A flag to try a build which replaces React with [Inferno](https://github.com/trueadm/inferno) for a much smaller payload.
+- Flag to try a build which replaces React with [Preact](https://github.com/developit/preact) or [Inferno](https://github.com/trueadm/inferno) for a much smaller payload.

 **Publishing:**

 - Builds components and modules for publishing to npm with ES5 (including CommonJS exports interop), ES6 modules and UMD builds.
-- Project templates include package.json `files` config to avoid bloating your packages.
+- Project templates include a package.json config `files` whitelist to avoid bloating your packages.
 - React component template includes a demo app ready to develop and build using the same React app development setup.
 - React component `propTypes` are automatically wrapped with an environment check, for eliminaion from production builds.